bluebonnet-teams-2022/emergega.github.io/index.md

 We collected the two-party results for the County Clerk of Superior Court and County Tax Commissioner offices from the November 2020 election, and eliminated counties if they voted for Democrats in both of these offices.

- //// To calculate Democratic strength, we computed the average of the two-party vote for each county across the above elections as follows:

-<center><iframe width="1000" height="126" src="demStrengthEquation.png" title="Democratic Strength Equation" frameborder="0"></iframe></center>

 ## List of Top 20 Most Flippable Counties
 Below is the list of counties ranked based on our computed Flippability Scores: